deblevine/MCI-DeM_LSPQ/README.md

 ## .DO Files

-1. `00MCIDEMPatientSurveys-ExportForAnalysis.do` imports REDCap data and assigns labels.
+1. `/MASTER/00MCIDEMPatientSurveys-ExportForAnalysis.do` imports REDCap data and assigns labels.

-2.

-3.
+2. `/MASTER/01MCIDEMPatientSurveys` imports REDCap data and assigns labels.

-generates the MCI DeM Aim 2, Study 3 master dataset.
+3. `/MASTER/02MCIDeM_Study3_Master` generates the MCI DeM Aim 2, Study 3 master dataset.
 This dataset contains patient-partner survey data, frozen in February 2020.
 This file was created by Rachael Whitney.

 4. `/LSPQ/00LSPQ_DATASET.do` generates the dataset for analyses outlined in `ANALYTIC-PLAN.md'.